maxwell-tebi/algorithms/week1/README.md

 # Day 6
 This is a problem from GeeksForGeeks
 You are given an array arr[] of size n - 1 that contains distinct integers in the range from 1 to n (inclusive).
 This array represents a permutation of the integers from 1 to n with one element missing.
 Your task is to identify and return the missing element.

+# Day 7
+You are given an array arr of positive integers.
+Your task is to find all the leaders in the array.
+An element is considered a leader if it is greater than or equal to all elements to its right.
+The rightmost element is always a leader.